o3de/o3de.org/content/docs/userguide/terrain/import-data.md

 ---
-description: ' Import and export &ALYlong; terrain data such as heightmaps, color maps, terrain blocks, and splat maps. '
+description: ' Import and export Amazon Lumberyard terrain data such as heightmaps, color maps, terrain blocks, and splat maps. '
 title: Importing and Exporting Terrain Data
 ---